 Our Current Members:

-This group is run on the 2nd and 4th Mondays of the month from 4:50pm-6:30pm at our centre in our Group Room.
+This group is run on the 2nd Monday of the month from 4:30pm-6:30pm at our centre in our group space called Spaced Out.